erickherreraresearch/MonocularPureVisualSLAMComparison/README.md

 | DynaSLAM | dyna_bw ; dyna_fw | ml + sparse + indirect | [code](https://github.com/BertaBescos/DynaSLAM) |
 | CNN-DSO | cnn-dso_bw ; cnn-dso_fw | ml + sparse + direct | [code](https://github.com/muskie82/CNN-DSO) |
 | CNN-SVO | cnn-svo_bw ; cnn-svo_fw | ml + sparse + hybrid | [code](https://github.com/yan99033/CNN-SVO) |

+Each method was implemented following the instructions provided in each official repository.
+The algorithms were evaluated using the monocular benchmark TUM-Mono of (Engel, Usenko, & Cremers, 2016) [see open source code](https://cvg.cit.tum.de/data/datasets/mono-dataset).
+In the experimental stage, each algorithm was executed ten times forward and ten times backward on each of the 50 sequences of the TUM-Mono dataset.
+The estimated trajectories for the ten algorithms are provided as suplementarý .zip files in this repository.

+In addition, we provide sample videos of the execution of each algorithm:

+# ORB-SLAM2